Ramos v. Louisiana: Background

-While federal law mandated that a federal jury trial require a unanimous vote to convict a suspect on a criminal charge, the 1972 Supreme Court case Apodaca v.
-Oregon ruled that states did not have to follow this.
-All but two states adopted unanimous jury votes to convict.
-Oregon allowed a jury vote of 10–2 or more for conviction (which Apodaca v.
-Oregon had challenged), while Louisiana, until 2019, had similarly allowed a 10–2 jury vote to convict (which Johnson v.
-Louisiana had challenged), but since had passed a new constitutional amendment requiring a unanimous jury vote, applying to all criminal charges placed on January 1, 2019, or later.

-The present case's petitioner, Evangelisto Ramos, had been convicted of murder in Louisiana on a 10–2 vote in 2016, before the passage of the new constitutional amendment.
+Oregon became the only state to allow split-jury verdicts after Louisiana amended its state constititon in 2019.
+The present case's petitioner, Evangelisto Ramos, had been convicted of murder in Louisiana on a 10–2 vote in 2016, before the change to Louisiana's state constitution.
 Ramos appealed the conviction on the issue around the non-unanimous jury factor, arguing that the law, established in 1898, was a Jim Crow law that allowed for racial discrimination within juries.
 The Louisiana Court of Appeal, Fourth Circuit upheld his sentence in a November 2017 opinion.

 Ramos petitioned to the U.S. Supreme Court on the question "Whether the Fourteenth Amendment fully incorporates the Sixth Amendment guarantee of a unanimous verdict".
 The Court accepted the case in March 2019.
-Oral hearings for the case were held on October 7, 2019.
+Oral argument for the case was held on October 7, 2019.

 Decision

-Majority opinions

-In a 6–3 decision, the Court reversed the decision against Ramos and ruled that the unanimity of a jury vote for conviction mandated by the Sixth Amendment for serious crimes must also be an incorporated right against the states, overturning Apodaca v.
+In a 6–3 decision, the Court ruled that the unanimity of a jury vote for conviction mandated by the Sixth Amendment for serious crimes must also be an incorporated right against the states, overturning Apodaca v.
 Oregon.

+Majority opinion

 Justice Neil Gorsuch wrote the majority opinion, joined in parts by justices Ruth Bader Ginsburg, Sonia Sotomayor, Stephen Breyer, and Brett Kavanaugh, which holds that the guarantee is incorporated by the Due Process Clause of the Fourteenth Amendment.
-Clarence Thomas joined in the judgment only, arguing instead that it is incorporated by the Privileges or Immunities Clause of the Fourteenth Amendment.
+Justice Clarence Thomas joined in the judgment only.

+The Court said the Louisiana and Oregon non-unanimous verdict laws had racist origins: "Courts in both Louisiana and Oregon have frankly acknowledged that race was a motivating factor in the adoption of their states' respective non-unanimity rules".

+Then it analyzed the history of the Sixth Amendment right to "trial by an impartial jury", finding that "the common law, state practices in the founding era, [and] opinions and treatises written soon afterward" all required unanimous jury verdicts.

+The decision splintered on how to apply stare decisis, with Justices Sotomayor and Kavanaugh writing separately on stare decisis.
+A minority of justices disputed the precedential value of Apodaca.
+Applying the doctrine of stare decisis the court concluded that Apodaca should be overruled it has been undermined by other Supreme Court decisions that have rejected "dual-track incorporation".
+While the Court did acknowledge some potential reliance interests, it was not enough to convince them that Apodaca should remain a precedent.

+Concurring opinion

+Justice Sotomayor wrote separately to say that stare decisis was weakest "in cases concerning criminal procedure that implicate fundamental constitutional protections."
+Justice Kavanaugh wrote separately about stare decisis.
+Justice Thomas concurred in the judgment, writing separately his view that rights should apply to states via the Privileges or Immunities Clause, and not the Due Process Clause of the 14th amendment.